Choose the best content experience for your members.

 4. Keep In Touch

 One last point.
 You want to make sure you stay in touch with your community, right?
-Consider using an autoresponder program such as MailChimp (which SubHub integrates with seamlessly) to make sure you are communicating regularly with your members.
+Consider using an autoresponder program such as MailChimp (which SubHub integrates with seamlessly) to make sure you are communicating regularly with your members to inform them of new content.
 You can also install a sense of community by integrating forum software to allow your members to communicate with each other.

 Decisions, decisions!
 It’s true that a little planning upfront can make the creation of a multi featured website a relatively simple (and fun!) task.
 But if you’re having trouble coming up with the all encompassing master plan, don’t be afraid to get some advice from others who have experience.
 That could be a mentor, another business owner, or your mom (just kidding!).
 If you’re using SubHub’s membership platform, you have lots of support at your disposal, including phone and email assistance.